Gilly Gilly Ossenfeffer Katzenellen Bogen by the Sea: Max Bygraves version

-The best-known version in the United Kingdom is by Max Bygraves, with his performance recorded on 23 June 1954, with a children's chorus and orchestra directed by Frank Cordell, and released in the UK by HMV in September 1954 as catalog number B 10734.
+The best-known version in the United Kingdom is by Max Bygraves, with his performance recorded on 23 June 1954, with a children's chorus and orchestra directed by Frank Cordell, and released in the UK by His Master's Voice in September 1954 as catalog number B 10734.
 It entered the UK Singles Chart on 10 September 1954.
 It spent eight weeks on the chart, peaking at number 7.
 The "children" were from the Italia Conti Academy of Theatre Arts.

 Media

 The song has been featured in the game known as "One Song to the Tune of Another" in the long-running BBC Radio 4 radio comedy panel game, I'm Sorry I Haven't a Clue, such as in Series Nine, Episode 1, where it was performed by Willie Rushton.

 Heino Gaze wrote the German lyrics, although the German song title was rendered as "Gilli-Gilli, Oxenpfeffer, Katzenellenbogen".
 Bibi Johns und Die Starlets, with Franz Thon und das Tanzorchester des NWDR, Hamburg, recorded it in Hamburg on September 5, 1954.
-The song was released by Electrola (part of HMV).
+The song was released by Electrola (German label owned by EMI).